ZiHG/ZiHG.github.io/index.md

 + And now I shrift my focus to wrestling ***big data*** with <span style="color:gunmetal">*AWS* </span> and tools in <span style="color:gunmetal">*Apache Hadoop ecosystem (Spark, Sqoop, Hive and more)* </span>.

-~"You may contact me at zhihan.gao@emory.edu."
+You may contact me at zhihan.gao@emory.edu.